eugene-mindset/FullStackDeveloperChallenge/README.md

 * Cleanup styling so there isn't so much redundant css
 * Ideally the document is unique per user, would need to manage sessions and a better server architecture to support this
 * Find ways to improve performance of corpus operations, like caching calculated distances
-* I prefer TypeScript to JavaScript, but for a timed project, JavaScript is probably better here
+* I prefer TypeScript to JavaScript, but for a timed/quick project, JavaScript is probably better here